mmlacak/crochess/docs/source/libcc/ccchessboard.rst

     Function returning if at least one coordinate of given disambiguation belongs to a board.

-    Disambiguation is a position which can have one coordinate outside of a board, it does not have to be invalid, i.e. it does not have to be equal to :c:expr:`CC_INVALID_COORD`.
+    Disambiguation is a position which can have one invalid coordinate, i.e. equal to :c:expr:`CC_INVALID_COORD`.

     :param cb: A chessboard.
     :param i: File, position along horizontal axis.